Kunedawg/kev-bot-api/CONTRIBUTING.md

 2. Work will typically be done in two types of short-lived branches:
    - `feat/feature-branch` for feature work, can contain fixes as well.
    - `fix/fix-branch` for fixes that need to be applied to main quickly.
-3. All commits, with the exception of merge commits, should follow the [conventional commits][conventional-commits] guidelines.
+3. All commits should follow the [conventional commits][conventional-commits] guidelines.
 4. All merges will be done via pull requests.
-Merge, rebase, and squash type merges are all acceptable.
 5. Linear history **must** be maintained either by rebasing `main` onto feature branches or by squash merges.

 ### Typical Workflow